-Our next playscheme is from Monday 8th – Friday 22nd February 2019
+Our next playscheme is from Tuesday 28th May to Friday 31st May 2019

 The Little Manor Play Project provides childcare for the children of parents who are working, studying, training or actively seeking employment.
 The project caters for children from 5-12 years of age and operates for 50 weeks of the year.
 During school holiday periods Little Manor organises playschemes.
 Parents can drop their children off at the project from 8am onwards and full care is available until 6pm.